Rhinoplasty and septoplasty are both procedures that can reshape nasal cartilage to change a patient’s nasal-facial balance and structure.

 Septoplasty is a surgical procedure to correct a deviated septum, the wall of cartilaginous tissue between your nasal passages.

-A deviated septum can occur from hereditary, developments predisposition or the result of an injury.
-Should the septum be deviated or crooked, it can interfere with breathing and cause recurring problems such as sinusitis and nosebleeds.
-Those with difficulty breathing out from one or both nostrils may require correction and repair of the septum, called a septoplasty, to improve breathing function.
+A deviated septum can occur from hereditary factors, developmental predispositions, or as the result of an injury.
+If the septum is deviated or crooked, it can interfere with breathing and cause recurring problems such as sinusitis and nosebleeds.
+Those who have difficulty breathing through one or both nostrils may require a procedure called septoplasty to correct and repair the septum, thereby improving breathing function.

 Although both procedures make changes to the nose, the main differences between the two are the type of changes they make.